Jeramy's Polices

 7. Washington BLVD

-1. We need to build transit infrastructure that will transport people to Mount Vernon, and upgrade our cycling and walking paths to be adequate for both tourists and commuters.
+1. For instance, build transit infrastructure that will transport people to Mount Vernon, and upgrade our cycling and walking paths to be adequate for both tourists and commuters.

 Pets

 My Pet Policy Initiative is to ensure our policy reflects the reality that we as a species have domesticated animals to be 'pets & property'.
-I will be drafting a slate of pet policies that give the animals we have turned into a form of slave the adequate amount of consideration they deserve in our community.
+I will be drafting a slate of pet policies that give animals the adequate amount of consideration they deserve in our community.

-1. A Pet Accessibility Policy that would require all housing in the county to accept pets, build pet facilities, and abolish pet rent & deposits.
+1. A Pet Accessibility Policy that would require all housing in the county to accept pets, incentivize the building of pet facilities, and abolish pet rent & deposits.

 2. A Pet Accessible Infrastructure policy that integrates safe pet travel into our transit options.

-1. I will put forward proposals to ART, VRE, METRO, and AMTRAK to integrate pet carriers and pet carrier infrastructure into their train design.
-The proposal will include:
+1. I will put forward proposals to transit authorities to integrate pet carriers and pet carrier infrastructure into their designs.

-2. Work with County Staff to put forward a proposal to provide low-cost pet training and facility options to residents.
+3. Work with County Organizations to put forward programs to provide low-cost pet training, facility options, and local veterinary services to residents.

-3. Work with DPR to include more pet infrastructure.
-Including but not limited to: dog parks, runs, and fields, more pet waste stations, pet washing facilities, and more water bowls in fountain designs
+1. Work with DPR to include more pet infrastructure within Arlington County Parks.
+Including but not limited to: dog parks, runs, and fields, more pet waste stations, pet washing facilities, and more water bowls in fountain designs.

 RESISTANCE